Are Duplicate Directory Listings Hurting Your Online Reputation?

 - Directory Errors: Directories that scour data to build listings can pull up information about your business that varies just enough for them to create separate entries.
-For example, if you use an acronym for your businesses name you might find listings for both the long and short version names of your business.
+For example, if you use an acronym for your business’s name you might find listings for both the long and short version names of your business.

 - Malicious Intent: Malicious duplicate entries happen when someone ignores the guidelines and creates multiple entries anyway.
-They can also happen when competitors, trolls or disgruntled customers attempt to interfere with your online reputation.
+They can also happen when competitors, trolls, or disgruntled customers attempt to interfere with your online reputation.

 Solving the Problem with Duplicate Listings

 The best way to solve the problem with duplicate listings is to take a proactive approach to reputation management.
 A presence in online directories is important and should be treated as a key part of search engine marketing.
-Start by making the time to search for your business in the most popular online directories on a regular basis.
+Start by taking the time to search for your business in the most popular online directories on a regular basis.

 Secondly, familiarize yourself with listing guidelines for the directories you have put listings on, and keep a record of where those listings are so that you can quickly resolve any changes in your business information.